2020 California Proposition 16: Asian Americans

 The debate about affirmative action has drawn strong opinions from both supporters and opponents within the Asian American community.
 The debate has largely centered around affirmative action in college admissions.
 As of 2020, Asian Americans are the only over-represented student ethnic group in "more selective" public colleges in California and make up the largest proportion of undergraduate enrollment at the University of California.

-Asian Americans have mobilized on both in support of and in opposition to Proposition 16.
-There are longstanding Asian American civil rights groups including Asian Americans Advancing Justice - Asian Law Caucus, Asian Americans Advancing Justice - Los Angeles, Asian Pacific American Labor Alliance, Japanese American Citizens League, Chinese for Affirmative Action, and Organization of Chinese Americans among others that support Proposition 16.
-Many in these groups believe that affirmative action "lifts everyone up together and gives all people of color better access to education and opportunities," that affirmative action benefits Asian Americans, and that affirmative action remains necessary to address systemic racism.
+Asian Americans mobilized on both in support of and in opposition to Proposition 16.
+There were longstanding Asian American civil rights groups including Asian Americans Advancing Justice - Asian Law Caucus, Asian Americans Advancing Justice - Los Angeles, Asian Pacific American Labor Alliance, Japanese American Citizens League, Chinese for Affirmative Action, and Organization of Chinese Americans among others that support Proposition 16.
+Many in these groups believed that affirmative action "lifts everyone up together and gives all people of color better access to education and opportunities," that affirmative action benefits Asian Americans, and that affirmative action remains necessary to address systemic racism.

-On the other side, the opposition includes the 80-20 Educational Foundation, Asian American Coalition for Education, and the Silicon Valley Chinese Association Foundation among others.
-Many in these groups believe that Prop.
+On the other side, the opposition included the 80-20 Educational Foundation, Asian American Coalition for Education, and the Silicon Valley Chinese Association Foundation, among others.
+Many in these groups believed that Prop.
 16 and affirmative action policies in general discriminate against Asian Americans.
-Nearly 5,700 Asian American individuals have donated to the "No On Prop 16" campaign, representing 95% of donors to the campaign.
+Nearly 5,700 Asian American individuals donated to the "No On Prop 16" campaign, representing 95% of donors to the campaign.